 - With your permission, we will replace the pen marks with small permanent tattoos which will allow you to bathe and shower as normal.
 The permanent marks are the size of a small freckle.
-These marks will be used to set you up for your treatment. - You will receive your treatment appointments after your scan.
-It is important that you tell staff if you are going to need hospital transport to get you to your future appointments.
+These marks will be used to set you up for your treatment. - You will receive treatment appointments after your scan.
+It is important that you tell staff if you are going to need hospital transport to get to your future appointments. - It may be necessary for some patients to see the doctor for consent purposes. - If you have been given a contrast injection we will ask you to remain in the department for 15 - 30 minutes following the scan to ensure that you are feeling okay. - Please be aware, you could be in the hospital for up to 2 hours depending on your scan requirements and if you require consent.